 - 1. Be sure to turn off the projector and unplug it from power source. - 2.
-Press the latches on the dust filter and remove the filter from the projector. - 3.
-Use a small vacuum cleaner or a soft brush to sweep the dust on the filter away. - Re-install the dust filter.
+Loosen the screw the secures the dust filter. - 3.
+Use a small vacuum cleaner or a soft brush to sweep the dust on the filter away. - 4.
+Re-install the dust filter.